top of page

 DSC_1724.jpg

-QR11 THE PIGEONHOLE AND THE GALLERY HYPOTHESIS
+THE PIGEON LOFT AND THE BALCONY HYPOTHESIS

 bottom of page